BA (Hons)

 Placements and work experience

 Our Accounting and Finance degree actively encourages internships and employability.
-Once you progress onto the undergraduate degree, you’ll have the opportunity to apply for a one-year work placement after your second year of study, or a shorter placement of up to three months between your second and third year.
+After progressing from the foundation year onto the undergraduate degree, you’ll have the opportunity to apply for a one-year work placement after the second year of the degree, or a shorter placement of up to three months between the second and final year of the degree.
 It’s a great option if you want a mixture of academic and practical learning, teaching and assessment.

 Recent work placements have included work at one of the world’s largest credit insurers, Atradius, global communications leader Alcatel-Lucent, and the Welsh Government.
 Having the opportunity to work at companies like these will help your CV stand out from the crowd.